optuna/optunahub-registry/package/samplers/tpe_tutorial/README.md

 ## Example

-This sampler can be used in this way.
+This sampler supports the arguments discussed in [the original paper](https://arxiv.org/abs/2304.11127) and can be used in this way.

 ```python
 import numpy as np